Cleaning GuidesHow to Clean Nylon Carpet

 A sheepskin rug offers comfort and style, as well as it’s a great addition to a home interior, especially in the cold months of the year.
-With warm and fluffy plush wool on one side and velvety leather on the other, a shearling rug in front of a crackling fire makes a wintry day feel cosy and enjoyable when you’re relaxing at home.
+But how to clean a sheepskin rug at home?

 So, can you wash a sheepskin rug in the washing machine?

 You can wash wool at a very low temperature in a machine or by hand, but no higher than 30 degrees, and use a teaspoon of non-biological washing powder, preferably a specialist wool shampoo.
 This, however, generally applies to ivory-coloured (natural) rugs.
 Dyed sheepskin rugs should be ideally dry-cleaned because standard washing may remove or damage the dye.

 Now, then, first things first.
 Here’s what you need to know before you start: